 The current software system has now been fully built and can be applied by means of coding and automation tools with which process and data models can be transformed into actual prototypes.

-Rapid Application Development is a concept that enables organizations to develop high-quality software systems more quickly.
-The important advantages to working with Rapid Application Development are:
+Rapid Application Development (RAD) is a concept that enables organizations to develop high-quality software systems more quickly.
+The important advantages to working with RAD are:

 - Customer requirements can be gathered quickly through using focus groups and/or workshops.

 - Working with usable prototypes enables early user testing.

 - There is almost no wastage because software components can easily be reused.

 - New developments and improvements can be implemented quickly in a next series.

 - There is little to no waste of time.